Investigation TechniquesBiometrics

 1. Traditional RIS vs. True Facial Recognition

 Most entry-level analysts rely on Google Images or TinEye.
-These are Reverse Image Search (RIS) engines, not facial recognition engines.
+These are Reverse Image Search (RIS) engines, not facial matching systems.
 They search for identical or visually similar image files, meaning a crop, a filter, or a slight rotation can break the match.

 2. Advanced Correlation Techniques